SaadiIftikhar/N26/SecondTask/README.md

 ## 🛠️ Setup Instructions

 Note: In the following instructions, all path references will start from N26 (e.g., ..\N26\SecondTask).
-Please adjust the paths according to your own directory structure if it's different.
+Please adjust the start of the path according to your own directory structure.

 ### 1. Clone and Prepare the Repository